mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 ```

 ## Loading a Document File
-Before being able to send a document to the API, it must first be loaded.
+Before being able to send a document to the API, it must be loaded first.

 You don't need to worry about different MIME types, the library will take care of handling
 all supported types automatically.